vorachet/protractor-build-verification-testreport/README.md

 After you successfully run the spec example, you should get "3 specs, 1 failure" and a new folder named "screenshots" will be created after the Protractor job is done.
 The spec example intentially writes test cases for 2 passed and 1 failed.

-The screenshots folder consists of a collection of HTML and PNG files.
-The number of the files depends on the number of your specs.
+The screenshots folder consists of a collection of generated HTML files.
+The number of the HTML files depends on the number of your specs.
 Each spec will generate one HTML test report.
 With this example, protractor-build-verification-testreport will generate 3 HTML files.

 ```
-  example
+protractor-build-verification-testreport
+  /example
      conf.js
      spec.js
-     screenshot
+     /screenshot
         failed_LINUX_chrome_47.0.2526.106_Wed Jan 01 2016 16:33:17 GMT+0700 (ICT).html
         passed_LINUX_chrome_47.0.2526.106_Wed Jan 01 2016 16:33:11 GMT+0700 (ICT).html
         passed_LINUX_chrome_47.0.2526.106_Wed Jan 01 2016 16:33:14 GMT+0700 (ICT).html